I’m exactly where I should be: Deepa Khandakar

 Deepa Khandakar has been a household name in Bangladeshi television, for over 25 years.
 Since her debut in 1999 as a listed artiste on BTV, Deepa has lived and breathed acting — a career she describes as her profession and passion.
 She has acted in numerous television dramas, some of which became audience favourites, while also making her mark in films and OTT platforms.

 Recently, Deepa starred in three one-hour-long dramas, two of which are set to air on BTV.
-The upcoming one, "Bristir Moto Jhore Pore Lal Golaper Papri", will be broadcast on November 2.
+The upcoming one, "Bristir Moto Jhore Pore Lal Golaper Papri",was aired on November 2.
 "This beautiful story has a profound root," Deepa shared expressing that her enthusiasm for strong storytelling remains as vibrant as ever.

 Her film career is equally remarkable.
 Deepa just finished shooting "Ritu Kamini", directed by Zahid Hossain, where she plays a mother.
-"The story of the films tells a mother's story with a unique narrative.
-My character felt different from the usual roles I play, and I believe the audience will appreciate it."
+"The plot of the films tells a mother's story with a unique narrative.
+My character felt different from my usual roles, and I believe the audience will appreciate it."

 Deepa's film journey began with "Bhaijaan Elo Re", starring alongside Shakib Khan.
 "It was a hugely successful film," she reflected.
 Her presence on OTT platforms has been equally impactful, particularly her role in Vicky Zahed's web-series, "Rumi", which received widespread acclaim.

-Deepa is presently busy filming a web-series directed by Himi for Deepto Play, as well as another series by Zahid Pritom.
-"Web-series productions need a lot of care and attention.
-There is even a lot of quality work coming out on OTT these days," she stated about her observation of the platforms.
+Deepa is presently busy filming a web-series directed by Mahmudur Rahman Hime for Deepto Play, as well as another series by Zahid Pritom.
+"Producing web-series requires considerable care and attention.
+Additionally, many high-quality projects are being released on OTT platforms these days," she stated about her observation of the platforms.

 Acting has always been her sole profession.
 "This is my livelihood; I've done nothing else for years," she said.
 But it's not just work for Deepa—acting is her life's calling.
 Her love for the craft is evident in the roles she has chosen throughout her career, each one a testament to her dedication.